Part 7. The English in France. Getting to know Dubrovnik.

 “Yes,” he replied.

-The following day when I got in to the car I realized the seat heater was on.
+The following day when I got in to the car I realised the seat heater was on.
+Hot chair !
 The poor man must have been boiling.
 I hope he didn’t have piles.